lucaschirruINAF/SRT-Documentation/antenna.rst

 The Sardinia Radio Telescope is a 64-meter single-dish radio telescope.
 It is located in the Pranu Sanguni area of San Basilio, Sardinia, Italy, about 40 km north of Cagliari.

-Its state-of-the-art technology includes an active surface with 1008 panels, which allows observations at high frequencies (up to 115 GHz).
-Receivers can be placed in the focus of the parabolic dish (currently: L,P and S band receivers).
-SRT's K-band receiver is located at the Gregorian focus, while SRT's C-band receiver is located at the Beam Wave Guide (BWG) focus.
+Its state-of-the-art technology includes an active surface with 1008 panels, which allows observations at high frequencies (from 0.3 up to 115 GHz).
+There are three main focal points where reveivers can be placed: primary focus (currently hosting the L-P dual band receiver); gregorian focus (K-band receiver), and Beam Wave Guide focus (C-band receiver).
 In total, the telescope can accomodate up to 20 receivers.
 A number of additional receivers are currently being planned and built.

 The telescope can be operated in single-dish or VLBI mode for radio astronomy, geodynamical studies or space science.

 A general description of the SRT, including technical commissioning information and first light results, can be found in the technical commissioning paper:
 `Bolli et. al, Journal of Astronomical Instrumentation, Vol. 4, Nos.
-3 & 4 (2015) 1550008 <https://www.worldscientific.com/doi/abs/10.1142/S2251171715500087>`_
+3 & 4 (2015) 1550008 <https://www.worldscientific.com/doi/abs/10.1142/S2251171715500087>`_.

 Scientific tests and applications for the SRT are described in the following scientific validation paper:
-`Prandoni et. al, A&A 608, A40 (2017) <https://www.aanda.org/articles/aa/abs/2017/12/aa30243-16/aa30243-16.html>`_
+`Prandoni et. al, A&A 608, A40 (2017) <https://www.aanda.org/articles/aa/abs/2017/12/aa30243-16/aa30243-16.html>`_.

+Science done with SRT during its early-science run (2016) with the various hardware and software described below can be found here: `Science with SRT <http://www.srt.inaf.it/astronomers/science_srt/>`_.

 In the following sections, we outline information that is useful for observing with the SRT.